opendocsg/opendoc-supreme-court-judgements/2001_SGHC_187/report.md

+---
+title: >-
+  In the matter of Part V of the Bankruptcy Act 1995 (Cap 20) v In the matter of an application
+subtitle: "[2001] SGHC 187 / 17\_July\_2001"
+tags: null
+layout: single
+---
 # In the matter of Part V of the Bankruptcy Act 1995 (Cap 20) v In the matter of an application

 # for an Interim Order v in the matter of a Voluntary Arrangement by Lek Kee Meng